Gustas94/Discord-Role-Managment-Bot/README.md

       }
   ]
   ```
   Replace `roleId` and `dependencies` with actual role IDs from your Discord server.
+The `roleName` can be any name you want.

 ## Usage